 Nearly everyone looking for a good VPN service has come across IPVanish and ExpressVPN.
 Both of these VPNs check different boxes, but only one came out on top in our tests.
 In fact, we examined each VPN in 12 different categories of tests for this ExpressVPN vs IPVanish comparison.
+As you will see, this comparison was a bit lopsided.

-As you’ll see in the test results below, there was one VPN that dominated nearly every single category.
 Here are the different areas we examined and tested for this IPVanish vs ExpressVPN comparison:

 - VPN Apps – Does ExpressVPN or IPVanish offer the best VPN apps?